Michael Gira: Personal life

 Gira dated pop singer Madonna before she was famous.
 He was married to Gunga Din vocalist Siobhan Duffy from 1999 until their divorce in 2011.
 He has been married to Jennifer Church Gira since 2014.

 In an interview with Pitchfork Media on 19 May 2014, when questioned about his musical influences over the years Gira noted it as being difficult to describe, but praised artists such as Nina Simone, James Brown, Fela Kuti, Can, and Led Zeppelin.
 Gira has also cited Suicide as an influence.

 Gira listed his 13 favorite albums as On the Corner by Miles Davis, The Man-Machine by Kraftwerk, The Rise and Fall of Ziggy Stardust and the Spiders from Mars by David Bowie, 20 Jazz Funk Greats by Throbbing Gristle, the Stooges self-titled debut album, the Doors' Strange Days, Freak Out! by the Mothers of Invention, Pink Moon by Nick Drake, Symphonie No.2 by Henryk Górecki, Blood on the Tracks by Bob Dylan, Tabula Rasa by Arvo Part, The Chess Box by Howlin' Wolf, and Ummagumma by Pink Floyd.

 Gira has stated that many of his songs were written by a voice that channels through him named "Joseph", which he says had stayed with him since his youth.

 Gira has three children; two sons, one named Swan according to Children of God album cover photographer Laura Levine, and a daughter.

+In 2016, Gira was accused of rape by Larkin Grimm, which she alleged took place in 2008.
+Although Gira admitted the encounter had happened, he described it as "an awkward mistake" and dismissed the rape allegation as "a slanderous lie".
+Grimm countered that she had never given consent to sex with Gira, and had "even made it a part of a verbal agreement" that they would never have sex when she signed a contract with his record label.

 Equipment

 In 2006 issue of Tape Op, Gira said he is "pretty indifferent to gear" and uses anything that "sounds good" and has a "specific character".

 Gira is known for using a Guild antique burst electro acoustic guitar, and a Roland JC-120 Jazz Chorus Guitar Amplifier during his solo concerts.
 With Swans, Gira has used a variety of instruments including Ovation acoustic guitars and a Westbury Track II bass guitar during early performances.
-During the Soundtracks for the Blind and Swans are Dead era, Gira can be seen with a Gibson Lucille (which has since become his main guitar for the Swans reunion), a Fender Telecaster and a Gibson Les Paul.
-Recent shows have seen Gira using Orange amplifiers and cabinets, as well as Mesa Boogie cabinets.
+During the Soundtracks for the Blind and Swans are Dead era, Gira can be seen with a Gibson Lucille, a Fender Telecaster and a Gibson Les Paul.
 Gira used Akai S900 sampler to make the major part of The Body Lovers and record all of the vocals on Drainland.
 He called it one of his favorite music tools.